KostasValeckas/PyLongslit/_sources/identify.rst.txt

 In this step, we manually identify the lines in the arc-lamp spectrum, by cross-referencing with a known calibrated line spectrum.

-For this step we use a application originally developed by Jens-Kristian Krogager for the `PyNOT software <https://github.com/jkrogager/PyNOT/tree/master>`_.
+For this step we use an application originally developed by Jens-Kristian Krogager for the `PyNOT software <https://github.com/jkrogager/PyNOT/tree/master>`_.